eLearning

 Does that sound familiar?
 It should be because most people are perfectly comfortable keeping things the way they are because it’s comfortable.
 The problem is, you don’t know what could be better until you’re introduced to something better.
 Then it could seem that something was broken.

 Even employees from younger generations who grew up with the internet and fast-paced technology changes aren’t always comfortable with change, especially technology.
-Some younger employees are but it’s unfair to assume that because someone grew up around technology, they understand it and can do anything with it.
+Some younger employees are, but it’s unfair to assume that because someone grew up around technology, they understand and can do anything with it.

 No matter someone’s age, some people are more comfortable with technical change than others.
 This post will help you understand how change management is essential for technical changes.
-It also covers how training plays an essential part in the change management process.
+It also covers how training is critical to the change management process.

 Once you’ve read through this post, you’ll be prepared to help employees do better work and take advantage of an organization/s digital transformation.

-The first step is to understand change management for technology so you can have a better understanding of the whole process.
+The first step is understanding change management for technology to understand the whole process better.
 That will help you understand how training fits into it all.

 Change Management for Technology

 Change is inevitable in every organization.
 That’s because life is a constant journey of continuous improvement and innovation.
-It’s human nature to always want to find a better way.
-That means new projects and finding out how to improve the things that are already done.
+It’s human nature always to want to find a better way.
+That means new projects and finding out how to improve things already done.

-That’s kind of what drives investment in IT; technical enablement so the organization can grow.
-Yes, part of IT investments may be to keep the servers and systems running, but a lot more is about constant improvement in technology and processes.
+That drives investment in IT: technical enablement so the organization can grow.
+Yes, part of IT investments may be to keep the servers and systems running, but a lot more is about constantly improving technology and processes.
 So, where does that put change management for technology?

-Because of IT’s drive to innovate and always look for a different and better way to do things, change management is essential to technology especially.
+Because of IT’s drive to innovate and always looking for a better way to do things, change management is especially essential to technology.
 Yes, change management applies to almost every part of an organization, but nowhere is it more important than IT.

 First, what is change management in general?